AdobeDocs/commerce-merchant-services.en/help/live-search/boundaries-limits.md

    - 200 searchable attributes
 - [!DNL Live Search] indexes only products from the Adobe Commerce database.
 - CMS pages are not indexed.
-- SKU, name, and category attributes are searchable by default and cannot be excluded from the search.
+- SKU, name, and category attributes are searchable by default and cannot be excluded from the search:
+   - Ensure to un-assign the products from the categories if they are not intended to be in such categories.

 ## Facets